-In preparing the annual budget the Superintendent of Business and Operations is responsible for ensuring that a process involving consultation is undertaken.
+In preparing the annual budget the Superintendent of Business and Operations is responsible for ensuring that a process involving consultation with the Board and other parties deemed necessary is undertaken.

 The Superintendent of Business and Operations shall establish the capital budget with a five-year planning approach for capital expenditures.